vinay-deshmukh/Sheet-Disk/README.md

     * file_info.json = The json file([Click for more details](#json_file)) containing the information about the uploaded file, you got when you uploaded the file

+   Note: If your download is interrupted for some reason, you can just the run the above command again and Sheet-Disk will resume your download from the last completely downloaded sheet.

    #### To see argument usage, use:
     python -m sheet_disk.cli -h